 6.2.17 Enjoying The New Librettist research works conference at the Barbican this afternoon, in association with the Guildhall School.
 Fascinating to hear from Martin Crimp!

-1.2.17 Pleased to have completed a new orchestral work, Salt Deep, inspired by Dylan Thomas's epic Under Milk Wood.
+1.2.17 Just completed a new orchestral work, Salt Deep, inspired by Dylan Thomas's epic Under Milk Wood.

 26.1.17 So enjoyed donning the headphones in the production studio for Suzy Digby's Ora Singers recording of Julian Anderson's Magnificat today!